 Hopefully this set of ideas has given you some things to think about in terms of how to challenge the traditional aerial perspective shots and break up that effect to produce images that are more compelling and create a stronger reaction in your audience.

-If you love landscape photography then don't forget to take a look at our wonderful resource page on Landscape Photography – we think it is great that you can get all these resources in one place and we hope it helps you to become the best landscape photographer you can be.
+If you love landscape photography then don't forget to take a look at our wonderful resource page on Landscape Photography Tutorials – we think it is great that you can get all these resources in one place and we hope it helps you to become the best landscape photographer you can be.

 If you want to elevate your landscape photography then check out Kent DuFault's The Complete Landscape Photography Guide.

 It is a fantastic guide packed with illustrations that give you the visuals to help you grasp the concepts of great landscape photography.
-There are also assignments that will help you put your learnings into practice.
+There are also assignments that will help you put your learning into practice.